 When the synchronous motor reaches a steady-state speed, flip the Start/Run switch into the Run position.

-Measure and record the rotational speed and record VA.
+Measure and record the rotational speed using the strobe light and record VA.

 Turn off the DC power supply and return the VARIAC to 0%.